korivernon/intro-to-html/README.md

 - You can open any project on GitHub and see its source code to see how it runs.
 - For starters, we are just going to clone some of my [https://korivernon.com/github] repositories and run them on your computer.
 You can change them and get an understanding of how it works!

+### GitHub Pages
+GitHub pages makes it so that you can have a static webpage on the internet that's hosted by GitHub pages.
+At first it may be a little bit of a learning curve, but once you get the hang of it, it can be really useful for quick projects!